 Where to Get the Best Bagels in Sonoma County

 A dozen places in Sonoma County to grab a great bagel on National Bagel Day, Jan.
-15.
+15, or any day of the week.

-As with most iconic foods, the exact origin of the bagel is largely unknown and highly debated — mostly because ring-shaped bread has been made by a variety of cultures for centuries.
-However, the earliest known appearance of what resembles the modern-day bagel first appeared in 1300s Poland as obwarzanek, a braided ring of dough that’s boiled, sprinkled with seasoning and then baked.
+Though the exact origin of the bagel is unknown and debated, mainly because many cultures have made ring-shaped bread for centuries, the earliest known appearance of something resembling the modern-day bagel was in 1300s Poland as obwarzanek, a braided ring of dough that’s boiled, sprinkled with seasoning and then baked.

 Healdsburg Bagel Company